 One of the most important tasks to attend to before bringing home a new cat is to organize a "safe room" for your new feline to stay in for the first few days.
 It should include all the necessities a cat needs for comfort and security.
-Although it is most desirable if there are other cats in the house, a safe room does not always need to be a separate room.
+Although a designated room is essential if there are other cats in the house, a safe room does not always need to be separate.
 If this is the only pet in the home, the safe room may be an area set aside in a large room in the home.
-It's not difficult to set up a safe room and only requires some minimal supplies.
-Follow these step-by-step instructions for the best results.
+It's not difficult to set up a safe room and only requires some minimal supplies, but the process will help your cat feel at home.

 Before You Begin